bluekvirus/vm-webdev/settings/README.md

 ##Nginx (80, 443)
-This should already be configured and restarted by `./getting-started.sh`.
-Add more servers or change existing ones in `settings/nginx-config/conf.d`.
+This should already be configured and restarted.
+Add more servers or change existing ones in `settings/nginx-config/servers.d`.

 default bind 0.0.0.0